Network Tapping: Risks and Prevention

 Network Encryption and Quantum Computers

-RSA Encryption Algorithm
+RSA Encryption Algorithm and Network Tapping Risk

 Passive Network Tapping Devices

-Quantum computing’s full implications are still unfolding but considering the recent rise of cybercrime-as-a-service (CaaS[3]).
+Quantum computing’s full implications are still unfolding but considering the recent rise of cybercrime-as-a-service (CaaS).
 The augmentation of CaaS with quantum computing may become a much more imminent challenge for cybersecurity leaders.
-Cybercriminals could rent access to the incredible computing power of quantum computers.
-Which they could then use to break network encryption algorithms.
-Then offer that (as a service) to many more criminals across the globe.
-Some of the devastating and successful attacks, such as the Sony Pictures attack (2014), the RSA SecurID breach (2011), the Anthem data breach (2015), and the Yahoo data breach (2013), involved brute-force attacks to crack encryption keys or passwords.
+Cybercriminals could soon rent access to quantum computing power to break encryption algorithms, offering these capabilities as a service to a global network of attackers.

 Two strategies can be considered to mitigate the risks posed by quantum computing and CaaS.
 These include: